U2NG/2018-OSF-Demo/05_OSF_Conclusion.md

 ## Where to get help?

-* If you want to review any of the lesson materials, it will be available in TritonEd and in [Github](https://ucsdlib.github.io/GPS-OSF-Lecture/)
+* If you want to review any of the lesson materials, it will be available in [Github](https://u2ng.github.io/2018-OSF-Demo/)

 * If you need help with the OSF for Institutions at UC San Diego visit the **Library Data & GIS Lab** or contact the **Research Data Curation Program: